Enhanced Payment Links on WhatsApp

 Tapping Pay now follows the dynamic URL on the CTA (your PayU payment link with the Meta-required suffix).
 WhatsApp then opens the next payment UI, in other setups it can be PayU checkout in the in-app browser.

-There is no separate still between frames 01 and 02; the animated GIF under Assets and publishing shows the transition.
+There is no separate still between frames 01 and 02; the animated GIF below shows the transition.

 Step 3: Choose payment method